-When you are done making this easy Thai Tom Yum paste from scratch, be sure to immediately use your paste to make a delicious meal with some of the easy Tom Yum recipes like these recipes: Easy chicken Tom Yum Soup, Creamy Tom Yum soup with shrimp, Instant pot Thai Tom Yum soup with shrimp and Tom Yum Fried rice with roasted turkey or chicken.
-And even make your own Nam Prik Pao, Thai roasted chili paste.
+When you are done making this easy paste from scratch, be sure to immediately use your paste to make delicious meals with some of the easy Tom Yum recipes.

 Jump to:

-- What is Tom Yum?
+- What is Tom Yum Soup Paste

 - How to make authentic Tom Yum Paste

-- Authentic Homemade Thai Tom Yum Paste
+- Tom Yum Paste Uses

 - Related Recipes